expectedparrot/edsl/docs/questions.rst

 Constructing a question
 -----------------------
-Select and import a question type based on the desired output.
+We start by importing a question type based on the desired output.
 For example, to return a single option selected from a given list we can create a multiple choice question:

 .. code-block:: python

    from edsl import QuestionMultipleChoice

-Construct a question in the question type template:
+Next we construct a question in the question type template:

 .. code-block:: python